ome/omero-guides/training.rst

     $ python idr_copy_plate.py trainer-1 --server $YOUR_SERVER_ADDRESS $PASSWORD $PLATE_ID

-will copy the Plate with $PLATE_ID from IDR as trainer-1 into your server.
+will copy the Plate with $PLATE_ID from IDR as trainer-1 into your server, but note that this ``idr_copy_plate.py`` script only works on Plates which have a single Field (Image) per Well.

 Import metadata